 In hip dysplasia, this uniform growth during puppyhood does not occur.
-The result is laxity (looseness) of the joint, followed by degenerative joint disease (DJD) or osteoarthritis (OA), which is the body's attempt to stabilize the loose hip joint.
+The result is looseness (laxity) of the joint, followed by degenerative joint disease (DJD) or osteoarthritis (OA), which is the body's attempt to stabilize the loose hip joint.

 What causes it?

 Hip dysplasia is a genetic disease that is affected by factors such as diet, environment, exercise, growth rate, muscle mass, and hormones.
-As this disease is most commonly seen in large breed dogs (generally greater than 50 lbs or 22 kg), these puppies should be kept at a normal, lean weight during growth, rather than overfed and encouraged to grow "big."
+As this disease is most commonly seen in large breed dogs, these puppies should be kept at a normal, lean weight during growth, not overfed or encouraged to grow big.

 "Hip dysplasia is a genetic disease that is affected by factors such as diet, environment, exercise, growth rate, muscle mass, and hormones."

-One study of puppies at-risk for hip dysplasia found that when fed as much as they wanted to eat, two-thirds of the puppies went on to develop hip dysplasia, while only one-third of puppies fed measured meals suffered from hip dysplasia.
-A study of German Shepherds found that overweight puppies were almost twice as likely to develop hip dysplasia as their normal-weight counterparts.
-These studies have allowed food manufacturers to develop specially formulated diets for large breed puppies.
+One study of puppies at risk for hip dysplasia found that, when they were fed as much as they wanted to eat, two thirds of the puppies went on to develop hip dysplasia.
+When they were fed measured meals, only one third of puppies developed hip dysplasia.
+A study of German shepherds found that overweight puppies were almost twice as likely to develop hip dysplasia as their normal-weight counterparts.
+These studies have allowed food manufacturers to develop specially formulated diets for large-breed puppies.

-Yes, although any dog can be affected, it is predominantly seen in larger dogs such as German Shepherds, Saint Bernards, Labrador Retrievers, Golden Retrievers, Old English Sheepdogs, and Bulldogs.
-Large mixed-breed dogs are also at risk for developing hip dysplasia and should be fed a special large breed growth diet their first year.
+Yes; although any dog can be affected, hip dysplasia is predominantly seen in larger dogs such as German shepherds, Saint Bernards, Labrador retrievers, golden retrievers, Old English sheepdogs, and bulldogs.
+Large mixed-breed dogs are also at risk for developing it and should be fed a special large breed growth diet their first year.

 What symptoms should I look for?